lewismj/inky/README.md

 In a language like Haskell we would use a *sum* type.
 The choice in C++ is either a union type (as above) or an inheritance hierarchy.

 I would definitely **not** use `std::variant` again.
-A poor alternative to sum types.
-The code bloat with `std::get` is horrific.
-Manual pattern matching on type (that I’m not convinced can be got rid of by sprinkling in a Visitor pattern.
-**Very, very slow**.
+It isn’t a good alternative to sum types.
+It is very slow.
+There is lots of code bloat.
+These issues aren’t solved with ‘visitor’ patterns.

 2. The parsing routines are basic.
 I could have used a combinator library.
 I have used [FastParse][4] in Scala.
 I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*

 3. The interface to the parser is simple ` Either<Error,ValuePtr> parse(std::string_view in)`.
 The parser will return a smart pointer to a `Value` that represents the S-Expression or an Error.

-	One issue is that this carried over to the evaluation function `Either<Error,ValuePtr> eval(EnvironmentPtr env, ValuePtr val)` this does mean *runtime errors* are essentially treated as exceptions.
+	One issue is that this carried over to the evaluation function `Either<Error,ValuePtr> eval(...)` this does mean *runtime errors* are essentially treated as exceptions.

-	The error type inn `Either` in the parser should be `ParseError` the error type in the `eval` function could be `Uncaught Exception` or `FatalException` … whereas the runtime error should really be a `ErrorValue` and part of the discriminated union.
+	* The error type  in the parser should be `ParseError`.
+	* The error type in the `eval` function could be `Uncaught 	Exception` or `FatalException`.
+	* A runtime error, could be some `ErrorValue` and should be part of the discriminated union.
 Lisp functions themselves should be able to pattern match say on `Error` representing some error in computation.

 4. In the first version, I followed the ‘Build Your Own Lisp’ approach of adopting a ‘special syntax’ for Lambda expressions.In v1.1 I made the changes necessary to support more standard syntax.

 	There is a trade off: ‘special forms’ complicate the evaluation.
 However they simplify the syntax for the user.

 5. This is largely ‘throwaway’ code, however very useful as a prototyping exercise and evaluating what would be necessary for a better, full implementation.

 6. In this codebase I’ve made no attempt at any tail call optimisation.